 Since Jerusalem was central to Jewish life and faith, it was important that the testimony in Jerusalem be restored.

-v5: At the same time, God stirred up the spirits of His own people to respond to the call; see John 3.8; we cannot guess where God will work, for He is not bound by human reason.
+v5: At the same time, God stirred up the spirits of His own people to respond to the call; see John 3.8; we cannot guess where God will work, for He is not bound by human intellect.

 v6: Many Gentiles helped by providing articles of gold and silver.
 In a similar way, the children of Israel had received wealth from the Egyptians.